 A criminal prosecution will increase the chances of a successful civil lawsuit, as the results of these cases assist in proving that the accused is in fact liable for the sexual abuse done to a patient.
 Sexual abusers may also take advantage of medical diagnosis’s as to discredit the victim based on their mental illness.
 Placing a loved one in a mental health facility may be a hard decision to make, realizing that they are also suffering from sexual abuse is an even harder pill to swallow.
 Speak with an institutional sexual abuse attorney in Georgia as soon as possible so that you and your family’s lives’ can be put at ease at least knowing that someone is fighting to ensure that you are compensated for the harm done to your loved one.

-Call the law office of Andrew R. Lynch.
-P.C., we are ready to help you.
+Call the law office of The Lynch Law Group, we are ready to help you.